 Habitats appear to be recovering rapidly in areas where bream were removed, and it is likely that these operations can be scaled down in future years once sustainable numbers have been achieved.
+However, the need for repeated management measures will be assessed through the use of an adaptive management process.
 Officers will continue to monitor damage caused by bream and, subject to analysis through the appropriate assessment process, may carry out further management in affected areas to safeguard important habitats and species.
-Studies will be carried out to identify other waterbodies where bream stocks may be depleted and L. Mask fish can be transferred to supplement these, where appropriate.
+Studies will be carried out to identify other waterbodies where bream stocks may be depleted and subject to appropriate health checks, L. Mask fish can be transferred to supplement these, where appropriate.

-8.7 Pink Salmon
+8.7.
+Pink Salmon

-This species of Pacific salmon has found its way to and established populations in some of the western lake catchments.
-Although this colonisation is at an early stage, the potential for this non-native species to impact on local fish populations is cause for concern.
+This species of Pacific salmon has found its way to and probably established populations in some of the western lake catchments.
+Although, if this colonisation has commenced, it is at an early stage.
+The potential for this nonnative species to impact on local fish populations is cause for concern.
 Circumstances in the lower catchments of any western lake where colonisation by pink salmon is possible (i.e. Conn, Arrow, Corrib) mean that these migrating invasives could possibly be intercepted without undue impact on native migratory species.
-If pink salmon are noted to migrating into these systems, a programme of removal by interception should be initiated.
+If pink salmon are noted to be migrating into these systems, a programme of removal by interception will be considered.